bigchaindb/BEPs/23/README.md

     send -r1000000 --mode=sync
 ```

+This command uses 32 workers to push 1,000,000 transaction of 765 bytes to the four nodes in the network.
+The generated `CSV` file with the results was then copied to another machine

 ### Experiment 3: finalize 16,000 transactions (experimental parallelization)
 For each node in the network, we started BigchainDB with `bigchaindb start --experimental-parallel-validation` and we changed the flag `skip_timeout_commit` to `true` in `${HOME}/.tendermint/config/config.toml` (we noticed a significant delay to create the last block of the test, and skipping the timeout commit seems to help in this regard).
 After some seconds, we switched to the workload generating virtual machine, and ran: